apmitchell18/dql-hot-lab-guides/DQL HOT 2 - DQL in Practice/content/04_DQL_Entities_in_Practice/index.md

 ---

 ### Step 3: Add the underlying host name
-Now that we extracted the underlying host ID, we can use this information to look up the host name.
+Now that we have extracted the underlying host entity ID, we can use this information to look up the host display name.

 #### Update the query to add the underlying host name.